 \subsection{Unified Treatment of Hybrid Spaces}

-Finally, our framework offers a unified handling of hybrid action vectors $a = (a_d, a_c)$.
+Our framework offers a unified handling of hybrid action vectors $a = (a_d, a_c)$.
 In parameterized spaces, the continuous parameter $a_c$ is often semantically coupled to the discrete choice $a_d$.
-Traditional approaches typically require separate network heads, which struggle to account for action dependencies or hierarchical architectures, which can destabilize training.
+Traditional approaches typically either require separate network heads, which struggle to account for action dependencies, or hierarchical architectures, which can destabilize training.
 In our approach, the actor outputs a joint proto-action $\hat{a} = (\hat{a}_d, \hat{a}_c) \in \calA'$.
-We handle exploration and updates uniformly across components: for exploration (SDN), we sample $a_d$ from the discrete neighborhood and $a_c$ from the continuous Gaussian neighborhood simultaneously, evaluating the joint tuple to implicitly capture coupling correlations.
-The action selection is therefore as efficient as in discrete action spaces.
-For the update (DBU), the distance loss applies to the full vector: $J(w) = \|\hat{a}_d - \bar{a}_d\|^2 + \|\hat{a}_c - \bar{a}_c\|^2$.
-This allows the discrete and continuous components to inform each other through the shared representation layers of the actor network, performing approximate joint coordinate ascent without combinatorial design overhead.
-Unlike hierarchical methods that suffer from a regret floor if the high-level choice is sub-optimal (Prop.~\ref{prop:regret_appendix}), the unified distance loss allows the continuous and discrete components to mutually regularize each other, thereby capturing tight coupling correlations that independent or sequential learners typically miss.
+We handle exploration and updates uniformly across components: for exploration (SDN), we sample $a_d$ from the discrete neighborhood and $a_c$ from the continuous Gaussian neighborhood simultaneously, evaluating the joint tuple to capture interdependencies and making action selection as efficient as in discrete spaces.
+For updates (DBU), the distance loss applies to the full vector: $J(\theta) = \|\hat{a}_d - \bar{a}_d\|^2 + \|\hat{a}_c - \bar{a}_c\|^2$.
+This allows the discrete and continuous components to inform each other through the shared representation layers of the actor, performing approximate joint coordinate ascent without combinatorial design overhead.
+Unlike hierarchical methods suffering from a regret floor if the high-level choice is sub-optimal (Prop.~\ref{prop:regret_appendix}), the unified distance loss allows mutual regularization of the continuous and discrete components.